Only Castles Burning (Don’t Let It Bring You Down)

 Imagine a forest.
 Lush, moist fertile earth, concealing mycelium networks, earthworms, microbes, mulched leaves and bones.

-Above that, an undergrowth of ferns and shrubbery, cris-crossed with tracks formed by kangaroos going about their business.
+Above that, an undergrowth of ferns, small trees and shrubbery, cris-crossed with tracks formed by kangaroos going about their business.
 Echidna form trains through the cool shade of the leaves, and a babbling creek provides fresh water, home for rakali, fish and amphibians.

 Fallen logs gather moss and slowly rot, functioning as shelter and releasing nutrients into the earth.